jsenv/jsenv-template-node-package/docs/production_mode/production_mode.md

 console.log(`The database url is ${DATABASE_URL}`)
 ```

-This repository has a basic file structure enabling production mode, if you want to keep this ability, check [How to use production mode](#how-to-use-production-mode).
+This repository has preconfigured a production mode, if you want to keep this ability, check [How to use production mode](#how-to-use-production-mode).
 Otherwise see [How to remove production mode](#how-to-remove-production-mode).

 # How to use production mode